Butterkuchen ~ German Butter Cake

 - Remove from bowl and knead until smooth and elastic, adding flour ONLY if necessary if it is too sticky.

 - Put dough into a greased bowl.
-Cover and put in a draft-free warm place for about 30 - 60 minutes.
+Cover and put in a draft-free warm place for about 30 - 60 minutes, until it has doubled in size.

 - Grease a 15" x 10" jelly-roll pan.
 Roll out dough to fit pan and place in pan.